zeroibc/my-mac-os/README.md

 - Enhance play/pause as well as previous/next playback keys to not only work in iTunes and Spotify but work for Soundcloud, Youtube and many other services.

 #### [Transmission](https://www.transmissionbt.com/) - BitTorrent client
-- A torrent client that I use, very minimal in its UI but is very powerful and has all the features that I need without the bloat that [uTorrent](http://www.utorrent.com/intl/en/) and other clients have.
+- A torrent client that I use.
+Very minimal in its UI but very powerful and has all the features that I need.

 #### [Transmit](https://www.panic.com/transmit/) - Transfer files
-- I often use this app to quickly send files from my local file system to the cloud (either S3 or Dropbox) and get a shareable link I can send to people.
+- I often use this app to quickly send files from my local file system to the cloud and get a shareable link I can send to people.
 - I use [this alfred workflow](https://github.com/bigluck/alfred2-transmit) to quickly open the cloud storage I need.
 <img src="http://i.imgur.com/RkkcdvA.png" width="400" alt="img">